SEG4910CapstoneProject/crh-CyberReportHub-Site/README.md

 (if it is saying that your Node.js version is outdated, go to the official nodejs website and download the latest installer.)

+2- ng update @angular/cli@19

+3- Install preferred migrations.

+4- rm -rf node_modules package-lock.json

+To see where a dependency is coming from use: **npm ls inflight (for example)**

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.